Of Peruvian highlanders, wild vicuñas and an Inca tradition

 A chaccu or the rounding up of wild vicuñas is still done in the same way it was done thousands of years ago.
 The vicuña wool, considered one of the first natural fibre in the world is called the “Andean gold.”
 The method is simple – surround the hundreds of vicunas with an enormous human circle, then draw the loop tighter as the day wanes, slowly, taking care not to stress them out.
 It’s a method of capture that was used by the Inca and has resurfaced along with the vicuñas from near extinction.
 Often just over the human circle are festively dressed Quechua women sharing a laugh who come in from the Andean village of Chinchero, the ruins of a fortified Inca settlement that held fast to the mountainsides around Ollantaytambo offering the Inca resistance to the Spanish conquest.

 It’s a tricky art though, no sooner the cinnamon-colored animals notice the slightest of gaps, they rush at it, giving the men precious seconds to plug the way.
-At 15,000 feet, it’s no easy task, having to suck in what you can from the thin Andean air while avoiding to trip over thick yellow tufts of ichu grass.
+At 15,000 feet, it’s no easy task, having to suck in what you can from the thin Andean air while avoiding to trip over thick yellow tufts of ichu grass (by christopher).
 Every now and then, a young local woman in long pleated skirt, her black hair gathered in two braids, flashes you a smile that makes it worth the effort.

 The desire for vicuña wool is easily acquired if you are into all things rare and beautiful.
 About two decades ago, the traditional weaving techniques – handed down through generations for hundreds of years – were rapidly dying out.
 In a small store in Cusco, looking through stack of weavings, you just might stumble upon a connoisseur tell you that while the Inca wore clothes made with alpaca wool, the Inca emperors only wore vicuña.
 Until recently, the vicuñas had almost completely disappeared because of hunting and no one had woven anything in decades.
 However, when news of a resurrection comes about, so does the need to plan a trip.